 You should test this whenever you add new features to your site as people have a short attention span and if your site takes a while to load, then they are not going to wait.
 You and / or your web designer need to do everything you can to improve the speed so that visitors stay long enough to see what you can do.

-The main thing to take from this chapter is that your website will be an ongoing process, there are no quick fixes and you and your web developer will have to communicate about which responsibilities you have to do.
+The main thing to take from this blog is that your website will be an ongoing process, there are no quick fixes and you and your web developer will have to communicate about which responsibilities you have to do.

 Your content is vitally important both to search engines and to your visitors, make sure to engage them with fresh, helpful and interesting content.